-JESSICA: Why did you start the “Save the Grizzly” campaign?
+JESSICA: Why did you join the fight to protect grizzlies?

 DOUG: It was something that needed doing and no one was taking it on.
-Back when the government was first considering delisting, I wrote a letter to President Obama that was signed by some of the world’s leading conservationists.
+Back when the government was first considering delisting the species, I wrote a letter to President Obama that was signed by some of the world’s leading conservationists.
 I [also] formed the “Save the Yellowstone Grizzly” campaign so people could see the petition and take action.

 I do not believe that, given the existing mortality rate of the Yellowstone grizzly population segment, grizzlies can endure a single season of trophy hunting.
 You won’t just have the people with hunting tags taking a bear.
 Everybody on earth will be shooting at grizzlies.
 And once they start killing grizzlies, it’s just going to continue.

 DOUG: I’m keeping up the heat.
-Earthjustice has filed a lawsuit, and the attorneys want testimony to make clear what is at stake in the case.
-I’ve prepared a statement that says my own life would be irreparably damaged if grizzly delisting stands.
+When Earthjustice filed a lawsuit in 2017, the attorneys wanted testimony to make clear what is at stake in the case.
+I prepared a statement that says my own life would be irreparably damaged if grizzly delisting stands.